Fremantle Stuff > people >

 Thanks to Wendy Antonovsky for the data in the first paragraph, and for assembling the image.
-I must add that a Lapidus descendant has informed me that neither Krakouer nor Lapidus were ever actually married to the sisters.
+A Lapidus descendant has informed me that neither Theodore Krakouer nor Elias Lapidus was legally married to the sisters Brina and Esther.

 See also the Antonovskys' notes about the Krakouers in their Heritage Walk.